apache/druid/docs/querying/caching.md

 Query caching is not available for following:
 - Queries, that involve a `union` datasource, do not support result-level caching.
 Refer to the [related issue](https://github.com/apache/druid/issues/8713) for details.
-Top level union SQL queries can still be cached at result-level since they are not translated into a `union` datasource.
-Refer to [Union SQL](sql.md#UNION ALL) for more details on how union SQL queries work.
+Please note that not all union SQL queries are executed using a union datasource.
+You can use the `explain` operation to see how the union query in sql will be executed..
 - Queries, that involve an `Inline` datasource or a `Lookup` datasource, do not support any caching.
 - Queries, with a sub-query in them, do not support any caching though the output of sub-queries itself may be cached.
 Refer to the [Query execution](query-execution.md#query) page for more details on how sub-queries are executed.